Updated in May 22, 2020. Updates to Moodle Visual customization coverage come courtesy of Edwiser.

 Let’s dive in!

 You can choose a login page that focus on an efficient way to access a Moodle site.
 Or you can make an engaging, sensory-rich page that reflects your learning experience.
 Most sites stay within the extremes.
 If all you care about is speed, there is nothing wrong with a nice, light image next to it.
-You could also envision a multimedia hub with several authentication methods.
-In which case you should still care about a straightforward login, if not more so.
+You could also take advantage of a login page as a branding opportunity, where form and function are a reflection of your values.

 - A username field